james-flemings/context_influence/README.md

-# Characterizing Context Influence and Hallucination In Summarization
+# Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models

-This is the official repository for the work "Characterizing Context Influence and Hallucination In Summarization."
+This is the official repository for the work " Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models."

 ## Environment Setup
 We used Python 3.10.12 in our implementation.
 Run the following lines to set up the evironment: